 (Also, for those keeping track, I have 4 kids.
 My second daughter wasn’t in the top picture for some reason.
 Now my oldest daughter has left for college and a mission for our church, so the second daughter filled in for the re-creation.
 And yes, I had to bribe them to do this.)

-Before we get to the giveaways, I thought I’d share 10 things I’ve learned in the past 10 years as well as some favorite photos.
+I thought I’d share 10 things I’ve learned in the past 10 years as well as some favorite photos.
 (I loved when Allison did this and thought I’d shamelessly copy her.
 Not her exact list of course – though a lot of it was so relatable – so hopefully I’ve got some additional words of wisdom to offer.)
 This blog has evolved and I have learned a lot over the years.

 1. Perfection is overrated.
 One of my favorite mantras for years.
 I first started teaching beginning quilting classes about 14 years ago at the local shop where I worked.
 It was SO much fun introducing new recruits to the love and joy of quilting (and fabric collecting).
 But I always felt sad for those who would get frustrated and hung-up on small imperfections like points not matching up perfectly – especially when they were just trying something for the first time.